Michael Chernoff

 Artist Statement

-Chernoff’s creative research in filmmaking and Video Archaeology is based in Buffalo, NY.
-His work has been supported by institutions such as FEED Media Center, Buffalo International Film Festival, and the Chroma Art Film Festival.
-He teaches digital and 3D arts in the School of Visual Art + New Media at SUNY Fredonia."
+His work has been supported by institutions such as FEED Media Center, BICA, Buffalo International Film Festival, and the Chroma Art Film Festival.
+He teaches digital and 3D arts in the School of Visual Art + New Media at SUNY Fredonia.

 Research Topics: Surveillance, Videosphere, Expanded Cinema, New Materialism, Glitch Media, Signal Processing, Perception, Compression, Remediation, Virtuality

-2023 - MFA Media Arts Production, Dept of Media Study, CAS, University at Buffalo
+2023 - MFA Media Arts Production, Dept of Media Study, University at Buffalo

 2011 - BFA & Art Ed.
 Minor, College of Arts & Ceramics, Alfred University